 This is Flynn’s 11th Mitch Rapp novel.
 I’m sure he’s heard from his readers about these kinds of mistakes.
 Come on Mr. Flynn, can’t you do a little research on the Internet and get the basic facts in your stories straight?

 Another best-selling author in the same genre as Flynn is Brad Thor.
 His first novel in the Scot Harvath series, “Lions of Lucerne”, had a bunch of mistakes in it regarding firearms.
-However, when they were pointed out to Mr. Thor he made sure to learn as much as he could about the firearms his protagonist uses in his novels.
+However, when they were pointed out to Mr. Thor he made sure to learn as much as he could about the guns his protagonist uses in the novels.
 He now writes some of the most accurate and realistic scenes concerning weapons and tactics of any current author.
-Now he’s an author I can respect, and it isn’t that hard to get accurate information on firearms and their usage.
+He’s an author I can respect, and it really isn’t that hard to get accurate information on firearms and their proper usage on the Internet.

 Let me give you a concrete example based on my own experience as a writer.
 My first novel, “Trapped in a Hall of Mirrors”, was very much a fictionalized autobiography of my own life, so I didn’t need to do any research to get my facts straight.
 However, part of my second novel, “Funhouse Mirrors”, takes place in Moscow in the 1980s.
 The character who lives there is an engineer who works on military radar systems and wants to defect to the West.
 I’ve never been to Moscow.